ClipTrigger/Homepage/legal.md

 External links (e.g. YouTube videos) lead to third-party content over which we have no control; the respective provider is solely responsible.

 ### 2.1 User-generated Clips & Acceptable-Use Policy

-* **User responsibility.** You are fully responsible for every clip, screenshot or media file you create, upload, stream or share via ClipTrigger.
+- **User responsibility.** You are fully responsible for every clip, screenshot or media file you create, upload, stream or share via ClipTrigger.
-* **Rights & licences.** You confirm that you **own or have secured all necessary rights** to any content you post or broadcast, or that such content is expressly free to use (licence-free, public-domain, fair-use, etc.).
+- **Rights & licences.** You confirm that you **own or have secured all necessary rights** to any content you post or broadcast, or that such content is expressly free to use (licence-free, public-domain, fair-use, etc.).
-* **No liability.** ClipTrigger, the developer (Simon Rambow) and contributors **accept no liability for the legality, accuracy or decency** of user content.
+- **No liability.** ClipTrigger, the developer (Simon Rambow) and contributors **accept no liability for the legality, accuracy or decency** of user content.
-* **Prohibited content.** The App may **not be used** for
+- **Prohibited content.** The App may **not be used** for:

-  * illegal content (child sexual-abuse material, extremist propaganda, unlicensed copyrighted works, etc.)
+  - illegal content (child sexual-abuse material, extremist propaganda, unlicensed copyrighted works, etc.)
-  * pornography or sexually explicit content aimed at sexual arousal
+  - pornography or sexually explicit content aimed at sexual arousal
-  * gratuitous real-world violence, gore or hate content.
+  - gratuitous real-world violence, gore or hate content.

   Violations can lead to deletion of content, suspension of features or—where required—reports to the authorities.

-* **Streaming & public display.** When you stream or publish clips you must comply with the Terms of Service of the relevant platform (e.g. Twitch, YouTube), local broadcasting laws and rights of all parties depicted.
+- **Streaming & public display.** When you stream or publish clips you must comply with the Terms of Service of the relevant platform (e.g. Twitch, YouTube), local broadcasting laws and rights of all parties depicted.

 ### 2.2 Advertising & Premium Service

 ClipTrigger may stay free by showing **Overwolf Ads** (video & banner).

-* Ads are delivered by Overwolf; we do **not receive personal data** about you.
+- Ads are delivered by Overwolf; we do **not receive personal data** about you.
 Overwolf may use device identifiers or locale settings (see their privacy policy).
-* A planned **Premium subscription** will remove third-party ads.
+- A planned **Premium subscription** will remove third-party ads.
-* Ads will never block core gameplay UI; audio is muted by default unless you choose otherwise.
+- Ads will never block core gameplay UI; audio is muted by default unless you choose otherwise.

 ---

 ## 3. Copyright

 © 2025 **Simon Rambow**. **All rights reserved.**
 You may **not copy, modify, distribute, sell or sublicense** any part of the ClipTrigger source code without prior written permission.